 On August 29, 2011, an American, WW-II USCG hero, largely forgotten by all but US Coast Guard Forces, passed away at 90 years old.

-This column celebrates him and what we still work for, even to this day...
+This column celebrates him and what we still work for, even to this day.

-Sabotage
+SABOTAGE

 Most Out East'er's, as well as many other Americans, have heard the WW-II story of how Germans "invaded" Long Island.
 On the night of June 12, 1942, a young Coast Guardsman, 21-year old John Cullen, was walking his patrol along the beach in Amagansett when he saw lights ahead.
-Thinking that they were fishermen night-fishing (prohibited during the war for obvious reasons), he confronted 4 men dragging materiel up the beach.
-During the exchange, young Cullen realized that they were German saboteurs and, being out-numbered, turned heel and ran 3 miles back to his base, starting what turned out to be a full scale investigation by US forces.
+Thinking that they were fishermen night-fishing (prohibited during the war for obvious reasons), he confronted four men dragging materiel up the beach.

+During the exchange, young Cullen realized that they were German saboteurs and, being outnumbered, turned heel and ran three miles back to his base, starting what turned out to be a full scale investigation by US forces.
 The team was captured, as well as a parallel operation in Ponte Vedra, FL, within two weeks.
 All thanks to a member of US Coast Guard Forces who was walking the beach.
-(In fact, Cullen received a personal Thank-You and handshake from J. Edgar Hoover.)
+(In fact, Cullen received a personal Thank You and handshake from J. Edgar Hoover.)
+A German hat, along with explosives, as reported in a LI newspaper were found in Amagansett in 1942.

 While we don't have to worry about Nazi U-boats off of Long Island anymore, the Nation is at war in every sense of the word.
 And the US Coast Guard has implemented a rigorous program, not unlike young Cullen's foot patrol 65 years ago, called Maritime Domain Awareness for US Coast Guard Forces to implement.

-The 'regulars' have primary responsibilities for high-value assets - fuel depots, ferry stations and the like - and the Auxiliarists have primary responsibilities for everything else - marinas, boat ramps, dive shops - wherever the private boater congregates.
-Nation-wide, the Maritime Domain Awareness (MDA) Program has been implemented and is in full swing - by car, plane, boat or on foot...
+The 'regulars' have primary responsibilities for high-value assets - fuel depots, ferry stations and the like - and the auxiliarists have primary responsibilities for everything else - marinas, boat ramps, dive shops - wherever the private boater congregates.
+Nation-wide, the Maritime Domain Awareness (MDA) Program has been implemented and is in full swing - by car, plane, boat or on foot.

-Brr...
-Winter is coming...
+Brr...Winter is coming

 During our most active months, MDA patrols and observations by your fellow Long Islanders of the United States Coast Guard Auxiliary number in the hundreds.
-Now, with winter but a few winks away, everyone - including Auxliarists - will find less time and opportunity to be outside.
+Now, with winter but a few winks away, everyone - including auxliarists - will find less time and opportunity to be outside.